 Basically everyone.
-It is so beautiful and unique in this world that you just have to see it.
+It is so beautiful and unique that you just have to see it.
 Of course, I mainly recommend it if you enjoy hiking and water sports, but you will also love it if you just prefer walking around the colourful villages and relaxing on the beach.
 If you are into gastronomy, you won't get disappointed tasting local food and wine.
-It's perfect for couples as the place is really romantic so you can propose your girlfriend, spend your honeymoon, have your wedding here or just a nice vow reneval on your anniversary.
+It's ideal for couples as the place is really romantic, just the perfect location for engagement, wedding, honeymoon or anniversary.
 You can also travel with kids, see details in the next section.
 The villages have many steep streets and hundreds of steps so if you are not fit enough for these climbs, you should try to search for accommodation in the central area of the villages, with no steps.
 (It's not easy but I have some solutions for you, please send me an e-mail.)
 If you have difficulty walking, you can still stay in Monterosso or La Spezia and take the boat to see the villages.
 If you are travelling by car, I can offer you a beautiful B&B in Corniglia with wheelchair accessibility, parking right in front of the house.

 Kids will love the colours, cats, pizza, icecream, beaches, pebbles, trains, tunnels, boats and so much more.
 They will enjoy the Levanto-Framura bike path through the old railway tunnels.
 There are also nice playgrounds in each village, my favourite one is in Manarola with breathtaking seaview.
-Our baby girl enjoys crawling around the piazza, meeting local kids and old ladies sitting on the bench.
+Our baby girl enjoyed crawling around the piazza, meeting local kids and old ladies sitting on the bench.
 Travelling with a baby is a great way to meet local people.
 Now she just loves the sea, but her favourite activity is surely playing with small stones on the beach.
 In the central part of villages you can walk around with a pram, but if you'd like to visit the higher parts of the villages or do some hiking, you have to carry your baby on your back.